manasivaraiya/bengali-female-vs-male-names/README.md

 ## Contribute

 If you feel to contribute to this dataset, you are welcome to contribute in the following ways-
 1. Can add more data samples in the dataset.
-If you want to add more samples in the dataset, then add your data to the ```female.txt``` and ```male.txt``` file using newlines and send a pull request.
+If you want to add more samples in the dataset, then add your data to the ```female.txt``` and ```male.txt``` file in db directory using newlines and send a pull request.
 I will merge your update to the csv file.

-2. You can also created notebooks for different use cases using this dataset and put your notebook in the notebook directory and send a pull request.
+2. You can also create notebooks/scripts for different use cases using this dataset and put your notebook in the notebook directory and send a pull request.